Cosmo-Tech/run-orchestrator/docs/tutorial/cosmotech_simulator.md

     We then know that the content of this folder will not be available in a container as is, and need to keep that in mind for future uses.

-For simplicity we won't be making an effort to keep the old values of possibly existing datasets and will overwrite the content instead.
+For simplicity, we won't be making an effort to keep the old values of possibly existing datasets and will overwrite the content instead.

 It will be attained by using our `apply_parameters.py` on the same input and output folder (here `Simulation/Resource/scenariorun-data`)